-I’m convinced the Mediterranean Diet is the healthiest way to eat on the planet but there are misconceptions about what it really is.
+The Mediterranean Diet is touted as the healthiest way to eat on the planet but there are misconceptions about what it really is.

 To be clear, the Mediterranean Diet is not a diet

 It’s a way of life that encompasses good eating habits and has been known to extend longevity.